 Kristinn joined the School of Education in October 2013.
-Born and raised in the Westfjords of Iceland, like the vast majority of the population of Iceland, he attended local state schools.
-He is a graduate of Reykjavik University (BSc), Maastricht University (MSc) and the University of Strathclyde (MSc with distinction, PhD).
+From the Westfjords of Iceland, he is a graduate of Reykjavik University (BSc), Maastricht University (MSc) and the University of Strathclyde (MSc with distinction, PhD).
 Prior to joining the University of Glasgow, he was a Research Associate with the Fraser of Allander Institute in the Department of Economics at the University of Strathclyde.
-Prior to joining academia Kristinn was a policy analyst with the Icelandic National Audit Office and a reporter for the regional newspaper Bæjarins Besta (www.bb.is).
+Prior to joining academia Kristinn was a policy analyst with the Icelandic National Audit Office.

-My broad research interest is in the overall economic impact of education, as encompassing market and non-market, public and private effects.
-This has several incarnations.
-A particular interest of mine is using Computable General Equilibrium (CGE) models to simulate the links between education and the wider economy, in both low and high income countries.
-This type of analysis lends itself to any stage of education, but my primary focus has been on higher and further education.
+Previously I have published on estimating macroeconomic impacts of education, as encompassing market and non-market, public and private effects, using Computable General Equilibrium (CGE) models to simulate the links between education and the wider economy, in both low and high income countries.
 Furthermore, I've worked extensively on using input-output approaches to analyse the demand impacts of education institutions and associated student populations.
-The focus has been on re-examining some of the traditional assumptions in order to explicitly acknowledge displacement as well as expenditure impacts and how these are modified through a public sector budget constraint.
 Applications include urban and rural settings as well interregional analysis.

 I would be happy to consider research collaborations within any of the fields mentioned above.
 Please send me an e-mail if you wish to discuss.
 For a more detailed overview of my publications, including working papers, please see my REPEC profile: http://ideas.repec.org/f/phe250.html

-- Icelandic International Development Agency: The Economic Impact of Higher Education in a Developing Country
+- Icelandic International Development Agency, Scholarship: The Economic Impact of Higher Education in a Developing Country, £7,500.